Dick Groat: College athletic career

+In baseball, Groat played shortstop at Duke.
+In his senior year (1952), he helped to lead the teams to a 31–7 record and their first College World Series.
+For the season, Groat hit .370 and led the team in doubles, hits, runs batted in, and stolen bases.
+He was a two-time winner of the McKelvin Award, given to the Athlete of the Year in the Southern Conference.

-After Groat completed his junior year of college, general manager Branch Rickey offered him a chance to play professional baseball and complete his degree in the off-season.
-He respectfully declined out of deference to Duke and its scholarship commitment.
-At the same time, Groat assured Rickey that, if the same contract offer was extended one year later, he would accept it.
+After Groat completed his junior year of college, Pittsburgh Pirates' general manager Branch Rickey offered him a chance to play professional baseball while allowing him to complete his degree in the off-season.
+Groat declined out of deference to Duke and its scholarship commitment.
+At the same time, Groat assured Rickey that, if the same contract was offered a year later, he would accept it.
+The St. Louis Cardinals and New York Giants also expressed interest in Groat, but Pittsburgh had the home-field advantage.
+He had always hoped to play near his hometown of Swissvale, a mere six miles from the Pirates' home stadium, Forbes Field.
+When Rickey repeated his offer in 1952 as expected, Groat signed his first professional contract in June, believed to be worth $35,000 to $40,000, which included a lucrative $25,000 bonus.
+Groat's contract was signed during a period that baseball's bonus rule was not in force, thus the Pirates were not obligated to keep him on their major-league roster, as was the case with other "bonus babies" of the era.

+Professional athletic career

-The St. Louis Cardinals and New York Giants also expressed interest in Groat, but Pittsburgh had the home field advantage.
-He had always hoped to play in near his hometown of Swissvale, a mere six miles from Forbes Field, which the Pirates called home.
-When Rickey repeated his offer in 1952 as expected, Groat signed his first professional contract believed to be worth $35,000 to $40,000, which included a lucrative $25,000 bonus.
-The 21-year-old joined the parent club on June 17 in New York, and without a day of minor league experience, he batted a team-high .284 for the remainder of the season, one of the few bright spots for the NL cellar dwellers.
+Groat, then 21 years old, joined the Pirates on June 17 in New York, without a day of minor league experience.
+He made his major league debut the following day and subsequently batted a team-high .284 for the remainder of the season, recording 109 hits and 29 runs batted in.

-After his MLB debut, Groat embarked on his second career, this one with the Pistons of the NBA.
-Four months into the season, he enlisted in the Army rather than delay the inevitable.
+After his MLB debut, Groat embarked on his second career, playing basketball for the Ft.
+Wayne Zollner Pistons of the National Basketball Association (NBA).
+Four months into the season, he enlisted in the US Army.
 He chose that time so his release would coincide with the start of baseball training camp two years later.
 During his military stint, he led Fort Belvoir teams to worldwide Army championships in baseball and basketball, the first time a single base had achieved the feat in the same year.
 He hit .362 on the diamond and averaged 35 points per game on the court.